modalitysystems/modalitysoftware-docs/CreateTeam/Reporting.md

 >The report will only contain teams created in the last 90 days

->The report will show teams created by CreateTeam and natively (excluding the CreatedBy UPN mentioned above)
+>The report will contain teams created by CreateTeam and natively (excluding the CreatedBy UPN mentioned above)

->The report will only show you the teams in the tenant you are currently signed into
+>The report will only contain teams in the tenant you are currently signed into

+>The report will order the teams by date created from newest to oldest (max 90 days)